poiyomi/PoiyomiDocs/docs/shading/light-data.md

 ---
 import PoiVideo from '@site/src/components/PoiVideo'

 The Light Data section provides options for changing features relating to the data used for lighting and shading the material.
-Options here significantly influence the functionality of the Shading Section
+Options here significantly influence the functionality of the [Shading](docs/../../shading/main) section.

 ## AO Maps